aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 46522 ttys001    0:08.18 /Applications/Chromium.app/Contents/Frameworks/Chromium Framework.framework/Versions
 ```

-This properly lists all the Chromium processes created by the Go process!
-We are
+This lists all the Chromium processes created by the Go process!
+We are getting
-getting close to what we want.
-As it turns out, `pkill` also supports the `-g`
+close to what we want.
+As it turns out, `pkill` also supports the `-g` flag.
+So
-flag.
-So changing the code as follows should behave as expected:
+changing the code as follows should behave as expected:

 ```go
 _, err := exec.Command("pkill", "-g", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

 But it doesn't.
-If you look carefully at the `ps` command above, you can see
+If you look carefully at the `ps` command above, you can see the
-there is the actual `scraper` process, but above is the `go run .` process.
-This
+actual `scraper` process, but above is the `go run .` process.
+This is the
-is the process that actually created the group.
-So we should be careful to use
+process that created the group.
+So we should be careful to use its PID instead.
-its PID instead.
 In Go, you can get the PID of the parent process with
 [os.Getppid()](https://golang.org/pkg/os/#Getppid), which gives us:

 ```go